23 Upcoming LGBTQ+ Movies We're Looking Forward To

 After The Hunt - October 10, 2025

-One of my favorite queer filmmakers right now is Luca Guadagnino, who always bring an LGBTQ+ flair to his movies whether it's a straight forward queer film like Call Me By Your Name or literally his movie Queer, or through his genre work in Suspiria, Bones And All or last year’s Challengers.
+One of my favorite queer filmmakers right now is Luca Guadagnino, who always brings an LGBTQ+ flair to his movies whether it's a straight forward queer film like Call Me By Your Name, literally his movie Queer, or through his genre work in Suspiria, Bones And All or last year’s Challengers.
 His latest film is about a college professor (played by Julia Roberts) who finds herself between a rock and hard place when her star pupil makes a serious allegation against one of her colleagues.
 Per Deadline, the inciting event leads to a “dark secret from her own past to come to light.”
-Bisexual actresses Ayo Edebiri and Chloë Sevigny are also in the cast along with Andrew Garfield.
+Bisexual actresses Ayo Edebiri and Chloë Sevigny are also in the cast along with Andrew Garfield, with Edebiri playing a gay woman in the movie.

 Jennifer Lopez and Tonatiuh in Kiss of the Spiderwoman